-As the China air pollution issue rears its ugly head once again in the fall and winter months, China expats might be wondering what, if anything, the authorities have been doing to improve the situation.
+As the China air pollution issue rears its ugly head in the fall and winter months, China expats might be wondering what, if anything, the authorities have been doing to improve the situation.

 In November 2015 some northern Chinese cities recorded the highest ever China air pollution numbers since air quality testing began.
 The reading for PM2.5 concentration was as high as 1,400 ug/m3 at some monitoring sites in Shenyang.